MicrosoftDocs/azure-devops-yaml-schema/task-reference/visual-studio-test-platform-installer-v1.md

 **`packageFeedSelector`** - **Package Feed**<br>
 `string`.
 Required.
 Allowed values: `nugetOrg` (Official Nuget), `customFeed` (Custom Feed), `netShare` (Network path).
 Default value: `nugetOrg`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the feed from which the Visual Studio Test Platform nuget packge should be fetched.
+Specifies the feed where the task fetches the Visual Studio Test Platform NuGet package.

-**Official NuGet** - Use this option to acquire the [test platform package from NuGet](https://www.nuget.org/packages/Microsoft.TestPlatform/).
+**`nugetOrg`*** - **Official NuGet**: Acquires the [test platform package from NuGet](https://www.nuget.org/packages/Microsoft.TestPlatform/).
 This option requires internet connectivity on the agent machine.

-**Custom feed** - Use this option to acquire the test platform package from a custom feed or a package management feed in Azure DevOps or TFS.
+**`customFeed`** - **Custom feed**: Acquires the test platform package from a custom feed or a package management feed in Azure DevOps or TFS.

-**Network path** - Use this option to install the test platform from a network share.
-The desired version of Microsoft.TestPlatform.nupkg file must be downloaded from NuGet and placed on a network share that the build/release agent can access.
+**`netShare`** - **Network path**: Installs the test platform from a network share.
+The specified `Microsoft.TestPlatform.nupkg` version must be downloaded from NuGet and placed on a network share that the build/release agent can access.
 <!-- :::editable-content-end::: -->
 <br>